Escondido DUI Defense Attorneys

 - You were illegally stopped by law enforcement

 - The field sobriety test results are undefinitive

 - BAC test results registered a false positive

 - You only demonstrate the objective signs of intoxication

 - The officer did not institute a 15-minute observation period

 Remember, you are innocent until proven guilty and the prosecution must demonstrate that you are guilty beyond a reasonable doubt to secure a conviction, so the burden of proof is on them, not you.
 However, you should take these charges as seriously as possible and employ a skilled Escondido criminal defense lawyer to advocate for your rights.
-Contact the legal team at jD LAW at (760) 630-2000 to learn how we can defend you in an Escondido DUI case.
+Contact the legal team at jD Law Criminal Defense Attorneys at (760) 630-2000 to learn how we can defend you in an Escondido DUI case.